 Apart from the rich ecology and legendary places nearby, Rann is also the base for the Indian army, with officials patrolling day and night.
 Owing to its close proximity to Pakistan, tourists can see the Indo – Pak border.

 Ideal Location for Lights Camera and action

-Since past couple of years The Rann of Kutch has become one of the most preferred location for fashion photography, TV commercials and movie shooting.
+Since past couple of years, The Rann of Kutch has become one of the most preferred locations for fashion photography, TV commercials and movie shooting.
 It is one of the ideal location and a paradise for all photographers and filmmakers.

 A very recent fashion shoot done by an e-commerce brand at Rann of Kutch.